swiftlang/swift-evolution/proposals/0000-even-more-improved-integers.md

 }
 ```

+### DoubleWidth<T>

+The `DoubleWidth<T>` type allows to create wider fixed-width integer types from
+the ones available in the standard library.

+Standard library currently provides fixed-width integer types of up to 64 bits.
+A value of `DoubleWidth<Int64>` will double the range of the underlying type and
+implement all the `FixedWidthInteger` requirements. _Please note_ though that
+the implementation will not necessarily be the most efficient one, so it would
+not be a good idea to use `DoubleWidth<Int32>` instead of a built-in `Int64`.

 ### Extra operators

 In addition to the operators described in the [protocols section](#protocols), we also provide a few extensions that are not protocol requirements: